milgner/redmine_airbrake_server/README.md

 ## Client-Configuration

-For a Rails application, just setup the Hoptoad notifier as usual, then modify `config/initializers/hoptoad.rb` according to your needs using this template:
+For a Rails application, just setup the [Airbrake notifier](https://github.com/airbrake/airbrake) as usual, then modify `config/initializers/airbrake.rb` according to your needs using this template:

 	HoptoadNotifier.configure do |config|
 	  config.api_key = {:project => 'redmine_project_identifier',    # the identifier you specified for your project in Redmine